onca-vega/Neysla/README.md

 url | Response url | string

 ### Support for multiple modelers
-You can define one or more modelers in VezaJS, for example when you want to consume n number of API's with diferent URL's.
+You can define one or more modelers in Neysla, for example when you want to consume n number of API's with diferent URL's.
 Let's see an example:
 ```bash